ThinkOpenly/Programming-Guides/README.md

-# Porting Guide for Linux on Power
+# Programming Guides for Linux on Power
-TBD...
+Description TBD...

 To build this project, one must ensure that the Docs-Master project has also been cloned at the same directory level as the Docs-Template project.